 Now melt jaggery with 1/2 cup of water over the stove top, should take about 5 minutes, just wait for the jaggery to dissolve completely without any lumps.
 No syrup consistency required.

 Add the powdered cardamon, fried cashews, raisins and leftover ghee(if any) to it and stir.
-Cook everything on medium flame until it thickens and becomes sticky.
-Switch off and serve.
+(Add edible camphor and nutmeg at this stage if you like) Cook everything on medium flame until it thickens and becomes sticky. (about 5 minutes over low flame)

-Sona masoori or ponni raw rice can be used.
+- Sona masoori or ponni raw rice can be used.

-Alternatively same dish can be prepared with equal potion of milk and water instead of just water.
+- Alternatively same dish can be prepared with equal potion of milk and water instead of just water.
 Coconut milk can also be used.

-You can also add roasted grated coconut if you wish.
+- You can also add roasted grated coconut if you wish.